The American presidency is perhaps the most powerful and revered position in the world.

 The constitution creates a two stage process.

-First, the House of Representatives has to vote by a simple majority to impeach the president.
+First, the House of Representatives has to vote by a simple majority to impeach the president - which it has already done.

 But that’s just a black mark and an embarrassment.